TheFuZiOnZz/Research-Dashboard/World Politics/Lebanon/1945- Lebanese Republic/2024 Lebanon Pager Explosions.md

 [Wiki](https://en.wikipedia.org/wiki/2024_Lebanon_pager_explosions)
-On 17-18 September 2024, thousands of handheld pagers and hundreds of walkie-talkies intended for use by Hezbollah exploded simultaneously across Lebanon and Syria in an Israeli attack.
-As of 22 September 2024, 42 people had died, including at least 12 civilians.
-The incident was described as Hezbollah's biggest security breach since the start of the Israel–Hezbollah conflict in October 2023.
+- On 17-18 September 2024, thousands of handheld pagers and hundreds of walkie-talkies intended for use by Hezbollah exploded simultaneously across Lebanon and Syria in an Israeli attack.
+- As of 20 September 2024, 3,500 were wounded and 42 people had died including at least 12 civilians.
+	- ` `